-Intended Audience This paper is targeted at professionals who work in public libraries and in adult basic skills programs.
+Intended Audience This paper is intended for professionals who work in public libraries and in adult basic skills programs.

 Adult Basic Education Programs State and federally funded adult basic skills programs and schools in the United States comprise what is often referred to as the Adult Basic Education (ABE) system.
 It serves adults who have not completed high school, who may have limited literacy or English language skills, and who are at least sixteen years old and not enrolled in a K-12 school that serves children.
 Each year, about 1.8 million adults participate in programs funded by federal and state government under Title II, Adult and Family Literacy, of the Workforce Innovation and Opportunity Act (WIOA).
 WIOA focuses on adult learners who are ready to join programs that lead to a career pathway.
 In most communities, there are also community-based and volunteer adult basic skills and English language programs that do not get public funds, and may not be part of the publicly-funded ABE system.
 These organizations are located in their own sites or in libraries, religious institutions, homeless shelters, and elsewhere.
 Whether publicly or privately funded, adult basic skills programs provide a myriad of services including basic literacy, English language acquisition, high school equivalency preparation and numeracy, as well as health, financial, and digital literacy skills.

-Adult basic skills learners, including those in English language programs, are an ideal unserved or underserved population for libraries to serve; they actively seek to become readers, use digital technology, and need other community resources to which libraries can provide access.
+Adult basic skills learners, including those in English language programs, are an ideal unserved or under-served population for libraries; these adults actively seek to become readers, use digital technology, and they need other community resources to which libraries can provide access.
 They are also easily identified and reached at their adult basic skills programs.
 Public library staff, due to their knowledge, training, and ability to foster community connections, are well positioned to build partnerships, provide instruction, and offer resources for adult learners and adult basic skills programs.

 The American Library Association partnered with ProLiteracy, an international adult literacy organization, to create Adult Literacy Through Libraries: An Action Agenda, a resource designed to invigorate a national discussion on the organic connection between libraries and adult literacy and basic skills services (ProLiteracy, 2014).
 While many efforts are underway in communities nationwide to foster the natural relationship between libraries and adult basic skills programs, the Action Agenda seeks to also help libraries that are not addressing adult literacy and basic skills to become involved.
 One of the priority areas in the Action Agenda is collaboration and strategic partnerships.
 The goal is to help libraries understand the benefits of collaborating with adult basic skills programs in their communities and to build awareness of ways in which libraries can foster or intensify partnerships to increase the quality and quantity of services provided for community members.

 Local public libraries and adult basic skills agencies need to develop processes to facilitate and strengthen their collaborations.
-For example, the library has meeting and collaboration space, print resources, Internet-accessible computers and sometimes also other digital devices, for tutoring and classes to help adults learn English and digital literacy skills.
-Library staff can also strengthen relationships with agencies in their community by referring library patrons to agencies that offer services that they need, including adult basic skills, but are not able to be offered directly in a library setting.
-Library patrons have also proved willing to act as tutors or English conversation partners.
+For example, the library has meeting and collaboration space, print resources, Internet-accessible computers and sometimes also other digital devices for tutoring and classes to help adults learn English and digital literacy skills.
+Library staff can also strengthen relationships with agencies in their community by referring library users to their programs for services, including adult basic skills, that may not be able to be offered directly in a library setting.
+Library users have also proved willing to act as volunteer tutors, English conversation partners, and learning circle facilitators.

 At Azusa City Library in California, adult literacy staff established Health Literacy Learning, a partnership among the library, the Azusa Neighborhood Wellness Center, and the Azusa Pacific University.
 The program is grounded in the belief that literacy is "a catalyst to transform lives."
 (Azusa, n.d.).
 And indeed, through these twice-a-week sessions over eight weeks, participants develop skills in English language learning while also gaining literacy in health-related topics such as nutrition, exercise, and disease prevention.
 Nursing students answer participants’ questions, monitor participants’ blood pressure, and track exercise through pedometers given to each participant.